Aruba at the 2016 Summer Olympics

 Sailor Nicole van der Velden led the Aruban team in the opening ceremony.

 Aruba competed at the 2016 Summer Olympics in Rio de Janeiro, Brazil, from 5 to 21 August 2016.
 This was the nation's eighth consecutive appearance at the Summer Olympics.

 Aruban Olympic Committee sent the nation's largest team to the Games since the 1988 Summer Olympics in Seoul.
 A total of seven athletes, three men and four women, were selected to compete in four different sports (judo, sailing, swimming, and taekwondo).
-Five of them made their Olympic debut at these Games, with Laser Radial sailor Philipine van Aanholt, who previously represented as a member of the Independent Olympic Athletes, and judoka Jayme Mata returning for their second appearance from London 2012.
+Five of them made their Olympic debut at these Games, with Laser Radial sailor Phili van Aanholt, who previously represented as a member of the Independent Olympic Athletes, and judoka Jayme Mata returning for their second appearance from London 2012.
 2010 Youth Olympian Nicole van der Velden served as the nation's flag bearer in the opening ceremony.

 Aruba, however, has never won a single Olympic medal.